Marcus Bent

-Marcus Nathan Bent (born 19 May 1978) is a retired English professional footballer.
-A former England under-21 international, the journeyman striker played 573 games and scored 113 goals for fourteen different clubs.
+Marcus Nathan Bent (born 19 May 1978) is an English retired professional footballer.
+A former England under-21 international, the journeyman striker played 573 games and scored 113 goals for 14 different clubs.
 His numerous transfer fees totalled over £10 million.

-He began his career at Brentford in 1995, before he signed with Crystal Palace in 1998, where he made his Premier League debut.
-The next year he joined Sheffield United via Port Vale.
+He began his career at Brentford in 1995 before he signed with Crystal Palace in 1998, where he made his Premier League debut.
+The next year, he joined Sheffield United via Port Vale.
 In 2000, he transferred to Blackburn Rovers, before he moved on to Ipswich Town in 2001.
-He spent 2003–04 on loan at Leicester City, before he transferred to Everton in 2004.
+He spent 2003–04 on loan at Leicester City before he transferred to Everton in 2004.

-Two years later he was sold on to Charlton Athletic.
-He spent the 2007–08 season on loan at Wigan Athletic, before he moved on to Birmingham City in 2008.
+Two years later, he was sold on to Charlton Athletic.
+He spent the 2007–08 season on loan at Wigan Athletic before he moved on to Birmingham City in 2008.
 He spent three years with Birmingham, during which he spent time on loan at Middlesbrough, Queens Park Rangers, Wolverhampton Wanderers, and Sheffield United.
-After leaving the club he spent six months in Indonesia with Mitra Kukar.
-After five years out of the game, during which time he faced legal issues, he then had brief spells in non-league football with Wick and Cornard United.
+After leaving the club, he spent six months in Indonesia with Mitra Kukar.
+After five years out of the game, during which time he faced legal issues, he then had brief spells in non-League football with Wick and Cornard United.

 Club career

 Brentford

-Bent graduated through the Brentford youth ranks, usually playing as a forward.
-He broke into the first team at Griffin Park in 1995–96 under manager David Webb, helping the Bees to a 15th-place finish in the Second Division.
+Bent graduated through the Brentford youth team ranks, usually playing as a forward.
+He broke into the first-team at Griffin Park in 1995–96 under manager David Webb, helping the Bees to a 15th-place finish in the Second Division.
 Bent was almost ever-present in a successful season that saw Brentford reach the play-offs in 1996–97 with a fourth-place finish.
-He played at Wembley in the play-off Final defeat to Crewe Alexandra, and was substituted after 70 minutes for Scott Canham.
+He played at Wembley in the play-off final defeat to Crewe Alexandra.
+He was substituted after 70 minutes for Scott Canham.
 Bent then scored five goals in 29 games in 1997–98, as the Bees struggled in vain to avoid relegation under Eddie May and then his replacement Micky Adams.

 Crystal Palace

 Though not a prolific striker for Brentford, Bent's potential was spotted by Crystal Palace manager Steve Coppell, who brought Bent to Selhurst Park for £300,000 on 8 January 1998.
-The Eagles were relegated out of the Premier League in last place in 1997–98, though Bent had shown his ability with five goals in 16 games, including strikes at Stamford Bridge and Anfield.
+The Eagles were relegated out of the Premier League in last place in 1997–98.
+However, Bent had shown his ability with five goals in 16 games, including strikes at Stamford Bridge and Anfield.
 However, he remained goalless in 15 appearances in 1998–99, as Palace struggled under new boss Terry Venables.
 With the club heading for administration, he was sold on to First Division rivals Port Vale for £300,000 on 15 January 1999, as one of long-term manager John Rudge's last purchases.